Trump Administration Proposes Rule To Reverse Protections For Transgender Patients

 "Everyone deserves access to medically necessary care and should never be turned away because of who they are," says David Stacy, the group's director of government affairs.

+This week, the Department of Housing and Urban Development also proposed a new rule related to transgender people.
+It would undo protections for transgender people who go to federally funded homeless shelters.
+Critics say the change would allow shelter operators to turn transgender individuals away because of their gender identity, or to require transgender men to use women-only shelters and vice versa.

-Today's proposed rule also proposes to reverse language in the Obama-era rule that included termination of pregnancy in the definition of sex discrimination.
+Today's proposed rule from HHS's Office for Civil Rights also proposes to reverse language in the Obama-era rule that included termination of pregnancy in the definition of sex discrimination.

 It also would retain language in the 2016 rule that ensured protection for persons with disabilities in health care settings.
 It includes provisions to provide language access to non-English speakers.
+In addition, it rolls back regulation requiring the mailing of language access notices.
+HHS estimates it will save $3.6 billion in the first five years after finalization.

 Severino said that his office would continue to vigorously enforce prohibitions of discrimination on the basis of race, color, national origin, disability, age and sex in health care.